BeleRicks11/Two_Phase_Simplex_Method/README.md

 1) Minimize the total cost of the food:
 - Below are listed the constraints to satisfy the nutritional needs of 7 lunches and 7 dinners:

-    * Min/Max kcal: 8000-11500
+    * Min/Max kcal: 8000-11500 grams
-    * Min/Max grams of Fats: 260-370
+    * Min/Max grams of Fats: 260-370 grams
-    * Min/Max grams of Carbohydrates: 1100-1810
+    * Min/Max grams of Carbohydrates: 1100-1810 grams
-    * Min/Max grams of Proteins: 480-660
+    * Min/Max grams of Proteins: 480-660 grams
     * Each food type can be chosen up to 2 times in a week in order to varying the meals

 2) Maximize the proteins for a high-protein diet:
 - Below are listed the constraints to satisfy the nutritional needs of 7 lunches and 7 dinners:

-    * Min/Max kcal: 8000-11500
+    * Min/Max kcal: 8000-11500 grams
-    * Min/Max grams of Fats: 260-370
+    * Min/Max grams of Fats: 260-370 grams
-    * Min/Max grams of Carbohydrates: 1100-1810
+    * Min/Max grams of Carbohydrates: 1100-1810 grams
     * Each food type can be chosen up to 2 times in a week in order to varying the meals
     * Total cost have to be less than 45 euros
     * Total number of courses equal to 28

 ## Repository Files
-* Simplex.py: Implementation of the algorithm
+* **Simplex.py**: Implementation of the algorithm
-* Demo.py: Demo to test algorithm
+* **Demo.py**: Demo to test algorithm
-* test_data.json: File containing the data of some example to test the algorithm
+* **test_data.json**: File containing the data of some example to test the algorithm
-* my_diet_data.csv: File containg the data of the foods and their nutritional requirements
+* **my_diet_data.csv**: File containg the data of the foods and their nutritional requirements

 ## Libraries